 At the core of The Motley's mission is a commitment to sustainable and socially responsible supply chains.
-We carefully research and build relationships with all of our vendors, assuring an adherence to our values.
+We carefully research and build relationships with all of our vendors, assuring adherence to our values.
 The majority of our products are organic and either Fair Trade, or Direct Trade.
-Below are some of the local products we sell and the larger companies we support.
+Below are some of the local products we sell and companies we support.

 Direct Trade: closes the gap between farmer and buyer, allowing the the quality of the bean to provide fair wages with the expectation of responsible business practices.

 Fair Trade: addresses the disparities between conditions of small scale farms by forming cooperatives that sell to exporters.
 This certification guarantees fair wages for all workers.